 People often begin their search for a new smartphone by deciding whether to get an iPhone or Android.
 But even then, you still have quite a few models to choose between.
 Pricing also plays a big factor, and with many current-generation smartphones sitting at or around the $1,000 mark, it is understandable that you may be looking for something less expensive.
-If you’re looking for something that is affordable and can also handle your day-to-day needs you may want to consider the iPhone 7.
+If you’re looking for something that is affordable and can also handle your day-to-day needs, you may want to consider a cheap iPhone 7.

 Table of contents:

 - When was the iPhone 7 released?